OGREAXE/NaiveC/README.md

    or
  ```
-   for(e:array) //if array is a fast-enumerable object, such as native array or NSArray
+   for(e:arrObj) //if arrObj is a fast-enumerable object, such as native array or NSArray
  ```

  * conditional